 The BRIDGE curriculum is a set of popular education tools and exercises designed to engage immigrant and refugee community members in dialogue about racism, labor, migration and global economic structures in relation to migration.
 Click here to read a description of the eight BRIDGE modules.

-Free downloadable excerpts from BRIDGE to support with community facilitation:
+Here are a few free downloadable excerpts from BRIDGE to support groups with community facilitation:

 - Our Methodology – why and how to use popular education